Cart

 The price you see should be the price you pay.
 Unfortunately, hidden fees for things like shipping, delivery, or even returns can sometimes catch you by surprise.
 Before finalizing your purchase, confirm what’s included.
 The best companies offer benefits like free shipping and returns to make the process seamless.
 Some even provide white glove delivery, where a team sets up the new frame for you and hauls away your old one.
 Asking about these details ensures there are no unexpected charges and that you’re getting the best possible value.

-How to Set Up and Maintain Your Adjustable Bed
+How to Set Up and Care for Your Adjustable Bed

 Bringing home a new adjustable bed is exciting, and the good news is that getting it set up and keeping it in great shape is pretty straightforward.
 A little planning and occasional care will ensure your bed works perfectly for years, giving you all the comfort and support you invested in.
 Think of it less as a chore and more as protecting your new favorite spot in the house.
 With just a few simple steps, you can handle the assembly, find the perfect spot in your room, and keep it clean without breaking a sweat.
 Let’s walk through everything you need to know to get your adjustable bed ready for countless nights of restful sleep.